Originally a brief "heads up" article I sent to my mailing list,

 As the theory of evolution loses ground among

-that life on earth has it's origins in outer space (see a dictionary definition here).
-While
+that life on earth has it's origins in outer space (see definition

 differing ufo cults claim "their